The Last Black Man in San Francisco: A visual poem about tech bros, love of home

 The film lets their vulnerabilities and humanity shine, something black characters still don't get enough of on screen.
 And it's their humanity that will ultimately shake you, make you laugh and make you angry about what's happened to their place in San Francisco, both literally and metaphorically.

-Jimmie Fails is played by actor Jimmie Fails, who grew up in San Francisco with the film's director Joe Talbot.
+Jimmie Fails is played by actor Jimmie Fails, who grew up in San Francisco with Talbot.
 The story is based on what actually happened to Fails' family.
 After living in an old Victorian home with his father, aunt, uncle and cousins, Fails and his family were forced to relocate to a housing project, where he met Talbot.

-The Last Black Man In San Francisco fictionalizes Fails and Talbot's experiences while drawing influences from the Greek epic poem Odyssey, even utilizing a modern-day version of a Greek chorus in the form of a street crew that chastises Jimmy and Mont.
+The Last Black Man In San Francisco fictionalizes Fails' and Talbot's experiences while drawing influences from the Greek epic poem The Odyssey, even utilizing a modern-day version of a Greek chorus in the form of a street crew that chastises Jimmy and Mont.

 The film takes on the gentrification of San Francisco not with a slap to your face, but by baking it into the hearts of its characters and neighborhoods.
 You see the burden of being pushed aside instead of being preached to about it.